Portrait of Folco Portinari: History

 The painting, for a period, was attributed to Antonello da Messina.
 It is documented for the first time at the Uffizi in 1863, assigned to an anonymous Flemish artist.
 Later, together with three other paintings in the gallery (Portrait of Benedetto Portinari, Portrait of an Unknown Man in a Landscape and Man with a Letter), the painting was attributed to Memling due to its high quality.
+Of the four, the portrait of Folco Portinari is considered the latest to have been painted.

-Of the four, the portrait of Folco Portinari is considered the latest one.
-The identification with Folco Portinari is anyway hypothetical.
+Folco Portinari, a descendant of the Folco Portinari who founded the Hospital of Santa Maria Nuova, was a nephew of Tommaso Portinari, a Medici banker in Bruges.
+A list of leading Italians in Bruges in August 1498 is headed by Hieronimo Frescobaldi, followed by the banker Cornelio Atoviti, Folco Portinari, Jacobo Palazzoni (factor to Bernardo Rucellai), Oberto Spinola (representative of Batista Ricardini), and Baptista Spinola.